billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 1032 is the current line
 ```

 All good.
-Should I change the range header to include multiple ranges, we can verify this isn't supported
+Changing the range header to include multiple ranges shows this isn't supported, and it
-and it simply returns the whole file as if no range was requested.
+simply returns the whole file as if no range was requested.

 ```txt
 GET /large.txt HTTP/1.1